Top 10 Slade Songs

 # 6 – Coz I Luv You

-The song “Coz I Luv You,” was Slade’s first number single in the United Kingdom.
+The song “Coz I Luv You” was Slade’s first number-one single in the United Kingdom.
 Following in the footsteps of bands like The Beatles and The Rolling Stones, the song “Coz I Luv You” was a non-album single released between albums.

 # 5 – Far Far Away

 “Far Far Away,” was released on the band’s fifth album entitled Slade In Flames.
 The album was released in 1974.
-The single “Far Far Away,” was another commercial success for the band as it reached all the way to number 2 on the United Kingdom pop charts.
+The single “Far Far Away” was another commercial success for the band, reaching number 2 on the United Kingdom pop charts.

 # 4 – Mama Weer All Crazee Now

-In the United States, most rock fans first heard this song in the 1980s when Quiet Riot had one of the hits of their career with it.
+In the United States, most rock fans first heard this song in the 1980s when Quiet Riot had one of their hits with it.
 However, in the United Kingdom and most of the rest of the world, this song belongs to Slade.

 # 3 – Skweeze Me Pleeze Me